AydiLooks/.github/profile/README.md

-# AydiLooks: Redefining Your Shopping Experience
+# AydiLooks: Fashion Within Time

-Welcome to AydiLooks – Fashin Within Time!
+Welcome to AydiLooks – Where Fashion Meets Convenience But Within Your Clock and Budget Limits!
 ## Table of Contents

 - [Introduction](#introduction)